 7. Visit the Rubjerg Knude Lighthouse Before It Disappears

-Perched on a sand dune along the North Sea in Jutland, the Rubjerg Knude Lighthouse is one of the most unique Denamark attractions you'll encounter.
+Perched on a sand dune along the North Sea in Jutland, the Rubjerg Knude Lighthouse is one of the most unique Denmark sights you'll encounter.
 It operated as a lighthouse until 1968, then served as a museum and coffee shop.

 The lighthouse was abandoned in 2002 due to shifting sands threatening its stability.
 Originally predicted to fall into the sea by 2023, a massive government-funded effort saved it by moving the entire structure inland in 2019.

-Jutland lies right next to Aarhus, making it an easy stop if you’re embarking on a two-week road trip from Aarhus to Copenhagen.
-You can explore this fascinating spot as part of your adventure across the country.
+Pro Tip: Jutland lies right next to Aarhus, making it an easy stop if you’re embarking on a two-week road trip from Aarhus to Copenhagen.
+You can explore the lighthouse as part of your adventure across the country.

 6. Have Fun at the World’s Oldest Amusement Park

 It’s been around since 1583, and locals have loved it for centuries.
-Experiencing its exciting rides and awesome entertainment is easily one of the best things to do in Denmark.
+Experiencing Bakken’s exciting rides and awesome entertainment is one of the best things to do in Denmark.

 5. Explore the LEGO House in Billund

 Dive into millions of LEGO bricks, build your own masterpieces, and watch them come to life through interactive displays and digital technologies.
-Located near Legoland and the LEGO Group headquarters, it's a brick lover's paradise.
+Located near Legoland and the LEGO Group headquarters, it's a bricker's paradise and one of the best Denmark sights.

 4. See the Underwater Bridge in Copenhagen

-When visiting Denmark, consider flying into Copenhagen so you can catch aerial views of the bridge disappearing beneath the sea.
-For the best view on land, head to the lookout point at Luftkastellet.
+When booking flights to Denmark, consider flying into Copenhagen so you can catch aerial views of the bridge disappearing beneath the sea.
 Admiring how the bridge disappears into the water is one of the best free things to do in Copenhagen.
+For the best view on land, head to the lookout point at Luftkastell.

 3. Visit the Buried St. Laurence Church

-If you're into unique spots with a bit of history, visiting the buried St. Laurence Church in Skagen is one of the things to do in Denmark.
+If you're into unique spots with a bit of history, visiting the buried St. Laurence Church in Skagen should be on your list of what to do in Denmark.
 This church, built in the 14th century, was once the largest in the area.
 But over time, nature took over.

 By the 16th century, sand dunes started swallowing the church, and by the late 1700s, the congregation had to dig their way in for services!
 Eventually, the battle with the sand was lost, and the church was closed.
 Now, only the tower remains, standing tall as a reminder of its past.